H. Frank Carey Junior-Senior High School

 H. Frank Carey High School is a public high school located in Franklin Square, New York serving students in the seventh through twelfth grades from the towns of Franklin Square, Garden City South, Garden City, West Hempstead, and Elmont.

-As of the 2014-15 school year, the school had an enrollment of 1,634 students and 98.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.6:1.
-There were 110 students (6.7% of enrollment) eligible for free lunch and 30 (1.8% of students) eligible for reduced-cost lunch.

 History

 H. Frank Carey High School was constructed in 1956 in the Long Island town of Franklin Square.
 The school was named after then Board of Education President, Harley Frank Carey.
 During the 1999-2000 academic year, H. Frank Carey High School was recognized as a National School of Excellence.

 Athletics

 The following sports are offered at Carey: